Compare Plasma cutting and Laser cutting: Which is Better For You?

 Q1: Can both cutting be done using CNC machines?

-A: Yes, both cutting method can be done using CNC (Computer Numerical Control) machines for automated precision.
+A: Yes, both cutting methods can be done using CNC (Computer Numerical Control) machines for automated precision.

 Q2: Are there limitations to the types of metals that can be cut with laser and plasma cutting machines?